-The EU has concluded visa facilitation agreements with almost all of its neighboring states and the Western Balkan states: Albania, Bosnia-Herzegovina, FYRM, Moldova, Montenegro, Russia, Serbia and Ukraine (though these are no longer relevant for FYRM, Montenegro and Serbia).
 The main purpose of visa facilitation agreements is to facilitate the issue of short-stay visas for certain categories of persons on the basis of reciprocity.
 The EU policy aims at linking the conclusion of a visa facilitation agreement to the conclusion of a readmission agreement.
 Visa facilitation is used as an incentive for the conclusion of a readmission agreement (Trauner and Kruse 2008; Roig and Huddleston 2007).
-Visafree travel has been made conditional on the fulfilment of a series of conditions, such as the introduction of biometric passports, a comprehensive system of border controls and the signing of a readmission agreement, covering not only nationals of the country but also third-country nationals that have transited through the country to reach the Schengen Area.
-The EU and Turkey formally opened negotiations of a readmission agreement in May 2005.
-For several years the negotiations have made little progress.
+80 Visa-free travel has been made conditional on the fulfilment of a series of conditions, such as the introduction of biometric passports, a comprehensive system of border controls and the signing of a readmission agreement, covering not only nationals of the country but also third-country nationals that have transited through that country to reach the Schengen Area.